Using the Stack Auditor Plugin

 This section describes how to see the apps in each org and space and what stack they are using.

-WARNING: Stack Auditor restages the app, which causes downtime.
-To avoid downtime, use a blue-green deployment strategy.
+cflinuxfs3.
+This causes brief downtime.
+To avoid this brief downtime, use a blue-green strategy.
 See Using Blue-Green Deployment to Reduce Downtime and Risk.

 To change the stack an app uses, do the following: